onyx-platform/onyx-etl/src/leiningen/new/onyx_etl/README.md

 # {{app-name}}

 Onyx convenience application for moving data between storage mediums.
+You can use this application to run prewritten Onyx jobs, or generate custom Onyx jobs from scratch.

 ## Usage